 Our experiments find evidence for a beauty premium.
 This premium, however, disappears once people know exactly what each group member contributed to the public good.
-When only the total group contribution is observable, attractive men and women make more money than unattractive men and women, even though they are no more or less cooperative, on average, than unattractive people.
+When only the total group contribution is observable, attractive people make more money than unattractive people, even though they are no more or less cooperative, on average, than unattractive people.
 When individual contributions are observable, the reward to being beautiful disappears.
 People seem to expect beautiful people to be more cooperative than others, and when their behavior does not meet expectations, people are less cooperative with them.
 There is also a difference in payoffs for men and women, but not always favoring men.
-Women make more money than men when only group contributions are known.
-This can be attributed primarily to the stereotype that women are more helpful.
-Men, however, do best when individual contributions to the group are clearly identified.
-Men earn 15% more when individual contributions are known, compared to when only group contributions are known.
-Interestingly, women's payoffs do not change.
-This effect can be attributed entirely to men being better "leaders."
-They contribute their full endowment more often, and others follow their good example by contributing more in later rounds.